jelissa2007/dc-fullstack-project/README.md

 FOODIE ATL

 General Info:
-FOODIE ATL is a resturant search application created to allow local foodies to search different resturants with various cusines in the metro atlanta area.
-This application is built with Javascript, Express, Selqulize, Databse built with Elphant SQL and hosted on Heroku using Heroku CLI.
+FOODIE ATL is an application that was created to allow local foodies to search different restaurants with various cusines in the metro atlanta area.
+This application was built with Javascript, Express, Sequelize, and the Database was built with ElephantSQL and hosted on Heroku using Heroku CLI.

 Technologies:
 Javascript